CartoDB/Windshaft-cartodb/docs/Map-API.md

 }
 ```

 You can then use the `layergroupid` for fetching tiles and grids as you would normally (see anonymous map section).
-However, you'll need to show the `auth_token`, if required by the template.
+However you'll need to show the `auth_token`, if required by the template.

 ### Using JSONP